lipu-linku/.github/profile/README.md

 # Linku

-Linku is a free and open-source dictionary project about Toki Pona and the collection of data and tools involving it.
+Linku is a free and open-source dictionary project about Toki Pona and the collection of data and tools involving it. ([read more](https://sona.pona.la/wiki/Linku))

 ## Collaboration